dabit3/amplify-photo-sharing-workshop/README.md

   /* 1.
 Create local state with useState hook */
   const [formState, updateFormState] = useState(initialState)

-  /* 2. onChangeText handler updates the form state when a user types int a form field */ function onChangeText(e) {
+  /* 2. onChangeText handler updates the form state when a user types into a form field */ function onChangeText(e) {
     e.persist();
     updateFormState(currentState => ({ ...currentState, [e.target.name]: e.target.value }));
   }

-  /* 3. onChangeFile hanlder will be fired when a user uploads a file  */ function onChangeFile(e) {
+  /* 3. onChangeFile handler will be fired when a user uploads a file  */ function onChangeFile(e) {
     e.persist();
     if (! e.target.files[0]) return;